laforge49/gemology/pdml/PDML.md

 Each item in a list or dict starts on a new line.
 Dictionary keys are strings followed by a colon (:).
 The line following an include is the relative pathname of the file to be included.
+(Relative to the file being processed.)

 In PDML text, the # indicates the beginning of a comment and the remainder of the line is not